Skip to main content

 Information Security Practices and Procedures

 Information security is at the heart of Semantic Web Company (SWC).
 This is reflected in our organizational structure, security policies and processes as well as in the fact that we are ISO 27001:2013 certified.
 The ongoing certification process includes regular and independent audits by third-party organizations.
 Employees of the company follow special security rules for the workplace, which include a reporting obligation for security incidents.
-Mandatory security trainings are organized for all employees.
+Mandatory security training courses are organized for all employees.

 SWC protects its infrastructure by establishing a dedicated disaster recovery and business continuity plan, backing up all company data, logging and monitoring all relevant events and actively preventing unauthorized access.